 This post may contain affiliate links.
 Please read my disclosure policy.

 The Midwest is a potluck kind of place, even for family gatherings during the holidays.
 It’s very rare that the person hosting makes all the food, or that it’s a sit down meal.
-More traditionally, give or take 7 casseroles, a large carved meat of sort, traditional Scandinavian or German dishes (like lefse or pickled herring), and several pans of bars, cakes, and some fruit “fluff”.
+More traditionally, give or take 7 hotdishes, a large carved meat of sort, traditional Scandinavian or German dishes (like lefse or pickled herring), and several pans of bars and cakes.

 And then there’s me.
-The oddball bringing something a little different, not in any way fancy, just not the norm of what they’re used to eating.
-That could be anything from these crispy, crusty {white!} sweet potatoes, caramelized garlic carrots, or wild rice with roasted cauliflower & grapes, which is what I brought to Thanksgiving.
-And 3 people out of 28 took a spoonful.
+Usually bringing something a little different, not in any way fancy, just not the norm of what they’re used to eating.
+That could be anything from these crispy, crusty {white!} sweet potatoes, caramelized garlic carrots, or Au Gratin Potatoes with Gruyere which is what I brought to Thanksgiving.

-These Salty Sweet Curry Roasted Sweet Potatoes are what I’m making for our Christmas Eve gathering, and I’m head over heels with the textures and flavor.
+These Salty Sweet Curry Roasted Sweet Potatoes are what I’m making for our next gathering, and I’m head over heels with the textures and flavor.
 The beauty of this recipe is there are so few ingredients, yet so many dimensions.

-The salt and sugar (just a bit, to help make the crust) are balanced by the warm spices in the curry powder, and a pinch of cayenne squeaks in at the end.
-The creamy avocado, with it’s vibrant green color, ties it all together, one of my favorite combinations.
+The salt and sugar rub help make a lovely crust, balanced by the warm spices in the curry powder, and a pinch of cayenne squeaks in at the end.
+A splash of lime juice and creamy avocado, with it’s vibrant green color, tie it all together!

 tag @heartbeetkitchen on instagram and hashtag it #heartbeetkitchen